idaholab/LIGGGHTS-INL/README.md

 # LIGGGHTS-INL
 Granular Flow

+<img src="figs/fig_liggghts_inl_banner.png">

-**LIGGGHTS-INL is a capability-extended version of LIGGGHTS**.
-LIGGGHTS is an Open Source Discrete Element Method Particle Simulation Software ([https://www.cfdem.com/media/DEM/docu/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)).
+**LIGGGHTS-INL is a capability-extended version of LIGGGHTS (Release Version 4.0.0)**.
+LIGGGHTS-INL encompass LIGGGHTS is an Open Source Discrete Element Method (DEM) Particle Simulation Software ([https://www.cfdem.com/media/DEM/docu/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)).
 LIGGGHTS stands for LAMMPS improved for general granular and granular heat transfer simulations.
 LAMMPS is a classical molecular dynamics simulator.
 It is widely used in the field of Molecular Dynamics ([https://lammps.sandia.gov/doc/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)).
 Thanks to physical and algorithmic analogies, LAMMPS is a very good platform for DEM simulations.
 LAMMPS offers a GRANULAR package to perform these kinds of simulations.
 LIGGGHTS aims to improve those capability with the goal to apply it to industrial applications.

-<img src="figs/fig_liggghts_inl_banner.png">

 ## Citing LIGGGHTS-INL